Night fishing is not permitted on any of the Tempsford Estate waters.

 Anchor Meadow, River Ouse (250 yards) and Pylon Meadows,River Ouse.(1000 yards)

-Best approached from the Anchor Hotel although, vehicles may also be parked in Barford Road at the owner’s risk.
+No access is granted from The Anchor Hotel / Vanilla Alternative, vehicles can be parked in the approved locations on Barford Road at the owner’s risk.
 The Jungle River Ouse.
 (1000 yards) is situated alongside Barford Road where cars can be parked.
 Anglers should walk directly across the farmer’s field to the water trying to minimise damage to any growing crops (see above map for more details)

 These waters have an abundance of species – Roach, Chub, Bream, Tench, Dace, Perch, Pike, Zander, Carp, Catfish, Trout and Barbel.
 Barbel have been caught to 6lbs from School Meadow although double-figured specimens are known to be present.
 Bags of Bream to over 100lbs have been caught from the Jungle and large nets of Roach exceeding 40lbs have been caught from School Meadow, Anchor Meadow and Pylon Meadow.
 Carp to over 25lbs have been caught from these stretches and are well populated throughout.
 Chub average 3-4lbs but 7lb+ specimens have been caught.

 Entrance is via Mr. J. Infield’s private road (No parking) (see above map for more details) .

 It is a good walk to this stretch so you can usually guarantee that you will be undisturbed.
 There are few swims available but the water holds plenty of fish including Chub, Roach, Bream, Tench, Carp, Dace, Pike and Zander.
 The winter months are a good time to target the water when boat traffic on the river is minimal.

 Please note, there is no right of access between Church Meadow and Ouse Farm – the section illustrated in yellow on the map below should not be entered.